with the World Premiere of its NEW and ORIGINAL theatre production

 Music Mentor/Singer/Songwriter/Musician/Script Consultant/Facilitator: Sophie Labrie

-Expressive Arts Support: Heather McCrae
+Expressive Arts Facilitator: Heather McCrae

 Indigenous Cultural Expression Mentor/Script Consultant: Lauren Preissl